BoltTranslate/Translate/README.md

     [...]
     ```

+ 4. Add the hidden fields to all the contenttypes that have translateable
+    fields, two for each locale: one called `your_localedata` and one called
+    `your_localeslug`.
+So for the above `locales` example your would put:

+    ```
+    [...]
+    dedata:
+        type: hidden
+    deslug:
+        type: hidden
+        index: true
+    endata:
+        type: hidden
+    enslug:
+        type: hidden
+        index: true
+    [...]
+    ```

- 4. Use the `localeswitcher` twig-function to render a locale switcher in your
+ 5. Use the `localeswitcher` twig-function to render a locale switcher in your
     theme: `{{ localeswitcher() }}` or
     `{{ localeswitcher(template = '_my_localeswitcher_template.twig') }}` if you want
     to use a custom template.
 The base template being used is '_localeswitcher.twig'.